 Changing majors or life goals.
 According to the National Center for Educational Statistics, nearly one third of undergraduates change their major at least once.
 Some discover new interests; others merely decide what they don’t want to study.
 They may worry about incurring debt while trying to make up their mind.

 Family changes, including finances.
 A death, illness or other major event can mean a move back home to care for others.
 Money may also be a factor.
 Your family may have underestimated the cost of higher education, or your financial situation has changed.
+This is the case for many families in 2020.

 The college is a poor fit.
 Or college itself doesn’t feel right.
 A bachelor’s degree isn’t the answer for everyone — some students discover their goals can be met at a community college, a trade school or through an apprenticeship.
 (Click here to learn more about alternatives to a traditional four-year degree for your student who is on a different path.)